Compose UI Canvas API Community Challenge

 The Challenge

-Creating an interactive drawing app on Compose means continuously recalculating Bezier paths across high-frequency pointer capture events.
-Without optimized rendering strategies, the draw loop stutters.
+Drawing in Compose means recalculating Bezier paths on every pointer event.
+Without a careful rendering strategy, the draw loop stutters.

 Architecture & Technical Decisions